python-pillow/Pillow/docs/handbook/image-file-formats.rst

     Gamma, given as a floating point number.

 **transparency**
-    Transparency color index.
+    For ``P`` images: Either the palette index for full transparent pixels, or a byte string with alpha values for each palette entry.

+    For ``L`` and ``RGB`` images, the color that represents full transparent pixels in this image.

     This key is omitted if the image is not a transparent palette image.

 ``Open`` also sets ``Image.text`` to a list of the values of the ``tEXt``, ``zTXt``, and ``iTXt`` chunks of the PNG image.
 Individual